vickmuir/Backup/expanding-evault-capacity.md

 ## Ordering an increase

 1. Access the EVault backup screen on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} by clicking **Storage** > **Backup**.
-2. Select the vault you want to extend.
+2. Select the vault that you want to extend.
 3. Click **Actions**, and select **Modify EVault**.
 4. On the next screen, select the new size and click **Upgrade**.